Federal Government Makes it Easier for Middle Class Canadians to Buy their First Home

 Federal Government Makes it Easier for Middle Class Canadians to Buy their First Home Français

-RICHMOND HILL, ON, Aug.
-28, 2019 /CNW/ - All Canadians deserve to have a safe and affordable place to call home.
+VICTORIA, Aug.
+27, 2019 /CNW/ - All Canadians deserve to have a safe and affordable place to call home.
 That is why the Government of Canada is launching an innovative new tool to help middle class Canadians buy their first home.

-Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) announced the launching of the First-Time Home Buyer Incentive.
+Today, the Honourable Jonathan Wilkinson, Minister of Fisheries, Oceans and the Canadian Coast Guard on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) is proud to be launching next week the First-Time Home Buyer Incentive.

 Starting on September 2, 2019, the First-Time Home Buyer Incentive will help middle class families take their first steps towards homeownership by reducing monthly mortgage payments required for first-time homebuyers without increasing the amount they need to save for a down payment.
 This program complements other measures taken in Budget 2019 to support first-time homebuyers with their down payment such as increased RRSP withdrawal limit from $25,000 to $35,000 The Government of Canada has allocated $1.25 billion over three years (starting in 2019) for this program.
 The Incentive will be available to first-time homebuyers with qualified annual household incomes up to $120,000.